 On the other hand, telescopes don’t generally offer variable power.
 Eyepieces are attached to the scope to offer a high, fixed magnification.
 To get even greater or less power, you must change out the eyepiece or use eyepiece lens attachments.

 How will you see an image through a telescope versus a spotting scope?
 Since spotting scopes are made primarily made for terrestrial use, optical components are arranged to provide a right-way up and right-way round image – just as you would normally see.
 However, telescopes work differently.

 Reflector telescopes are excellent for astronomy, but image orientation is presented upside down.

-Refractor telescopes produce a backwards image from left to right.
+Compare reflectors to refractor telescopes which produce a backwards image from left to right.
 This is fine for celestial viewing but not for terrestrial, however, they’re often used for terrestrial viewing when a diagonal is incorporated.
 This accessory corrects the backwards image so you can see right-way round.